 Receive a mentor and advisor in connection with an organization

-All workshops have four components including a speaker, an action item (or interactive moment for team building), a short article to review, and a TED Talk or podcast related to the issue discussed in the workshop.
-Workshops are offered on Sundays from 2 to 4 PM unless otherwise noted.
-The complete schedule is below.
+All workshops have several components including a speaker, an action item (or interactive moment for application or team building), a short article to review, and/or a TED Talk or podcast related to the issue discussed in the workshop.
+Follow-up and Reflection Questions will be posted in Schoology for student homework.

-Speaker Donna Wright from the Kansas Leadership Center addresses the question "how will I lead?"
+Speaker Donna Wright from the Kansas Leadership Center addresses the question "How will I lead?"
 Academy members will discuss strategic leadership, the differences between governance and management, and the concept of Servant Leadership.

 Speaker Dana Hensley discusses how the ethical leader understands that positive relationships are built on respect, openness, and trust, and are critical to creating an ethical environment.
 In this workshop, we explore ethical dilemmas and dig into the underlying principles of ethical leadership.

 PROGRAM CLOSING SESSION, FOR ALL MEMBERS